One of 4 rays of Attribute

 Behind these developments is a sense of the hidden reality—the interplay of energies and forces—of which our familiar world is a manifestation.
 Giving expression to new and well-formed ideas about this reality prepares the ground for a more deeply conscious inner life, while the wise utilisation of technology can help extend the free time needed to elevate people beyond the burden of day-to-day survival.

-If there is no union between the inner needs of a culture and its outer technological developments, a kind of cultural schizm is the result, with the collective inner self becoming divided from the world in which it is obliged to live.
+If there is no union between the inner needs of a culture and its outer technological developments, a kind of cultural schism is the result, with the collective inner self becoming divided from the world in which it is obliged to live.